alex-ou/meltjs/README.md

   <li each="{item in items}"></li>
 </ul>
 ```
 All the templates in Opal will be compiled into virtual DOM so it'll be transparent to developers.
-(Template rendering is still work in progress)